AngeiraT/holbertonschool-sorting_algorithms/README.md

 As mentioned before Big
 O notation is a way to analyze the efficiency of a program or function.

+## Learning Objectives

+* At least four different sorting algorithms
+* What is the Big O notation, and how to evaluate the time complexity of an algorithm
+* How to select the best sorting algorithm for a given input
+* What is a stable sorting algorithm

 ## General:
 * Editor: *nvim*
 * All files compiled on **Ubuntu 20.04 LTS**.